hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 !!!
 Warning

 This is a pretty advanced example, intended to cover some edge cases that we encountered.
-We strongly suggest to use one of the sorting method described above, or speak with the [Design Systems Team](/about/support) before using this approach to make sure there's no better alternatives.
+We strongly suggest using one of the sorting methods described above, or speaking with the [Design Systems Team](/about/support) before using this approach to make sure there are no better alternatives.

 !!!

 The `Hds::Table` exposes (via yielding) some of its internal properties and methods, to allow extremely customized sorting functionalities:

-- `setSortBy` is the internal function uset to set the `sortBy` and `sortOrder` tracked values
+- `setSortBy` is the internal function used to set the `sortBy` and `sortOrder` tracked values
 - `sortBy` is the "key" of the column used for sorting (when the table is sorted)
 - `sortOrder` is the sorting direction (ascending or descending)